 I felt so far from home while I was stuck in bed.
 I missed the comfort of being around friends and family more than ever.
 But every time Fatuma came to my room with papaya, she brought an encouraging smile along with her.
 She continued to check up on me like that until I was well again.

 After I recovered, I never forgot Fatuma’s kindness.
 When it came time to leave, I gave Fatuma a hug that expressed all the things I never found translations for.
 It was easy to lose myself in a land where friendships bloomed over papaya, amidst tradition and gently sung Swahili.
 There was peacefulness there on a water body so big it could be mistaken for the ocean.
-My memories are now a piece of driftwood constantly washing up on that shore, and pulled back to sea.
+My memories are now a piece of driftwood constantly washing up on that shore, and pulled back out with the tide.